CROWN.

 (See, I have added another fifteen years to your life).

 Both the front and back plate are encrusted with twelve stones carefully arranged by size and colour.
 The breastplate worn by the High Priest of the Israelites, the hoshen, in the Old Testament was also decorated with twelve precious stones.
 Scholars also see connections with the stones with which the walls of the New Jerusalem are embellished, with the twelve tribes of Israel and with the twelve Apostles.
-The number of stones on the crown emphasises the priestly-sacred character of the monarchy, identifying its wearer as a king and high priest who rules as Christ’s substitute on earth.
+The number of stones on the crown emphasizes the priestly-sacred character of the monarchy, identifying its wearer as a king and high priest who rules as Christ’s substitute on earth.

 History &